 The primary condition of a scholarship is that the student will have to maintain exemplary grades.
 Only sometimes does the scholarship require the student to work for the organization offering the scholarship.

-The benefits offered under scholarships vs bursaries vary to a great extent.
-Scholarship often covers the entire or a part of tuition fees along with a discount on maintenance costs, transport expenses, and cost of books.
+The benefits offered under scholarships vs. bursaries vary to a great extent.
+Scholarship often covers the entire or a part of tuition fees along with a discount on maintenance costs, transport expenses, and the cost of books.
 Bursaries on the other hand offer monetary aid to cover education expenses and sometimes include one-off payments for meeting living costs.